JazminRM/aDNA_SummerCourse_UCPH/Exercises/ExploratoryAnalyses.md

 cp $SNPDS".fam" $SNPDSnum".fam"
 ```

-We will start by changing the PLINK files into EIGENSTRAT (which is the format that $smartpca$ needs).
-To do so,we need to create a parameters file that contains the following:
+We will start by changing the PLINK files into EIGENSTRAT (which is the format that `smartpca` uses).

+First, we need to create a parameters file that contains the following:
 ```
 genotypename:       wolves_mergedTv_numChrs.bed
 snpname:            wolves_mergedTv_numChrs.bim